Biology Research Institute

 Annerine Myburgh

-Teaching Assistant, Biology Research Institute
+Graduate Instructor, Biology Research Institute

 Annerine Myburgh is a savanna ecologist and passionate botanist studying the drivers of biodiversity and population genetic diversity in African savanna and grassland ecosystems.
 Annerine completed a BSc (honors) in Ecology and MSc in Plant Science at the University of Pretoria and is currently a PhD candidate at Wake Forest University.